3225, Martha Van Rensselaer Hall

 Waller, Maureen R. and Raymond Swisher.
 (2006).
 Fathers' Risk Factors in Fragile Families: Implications for "Healthy" Relationships and Father Involvement.
 Social Problems.
 53 (3): 392-420.
 [392-420 paper]

 Waller, Maureen R. and Sara S. McLanahan.
 (2005).
 "His" and "Her" Marriage Expectations: Determinants and Consequences.
 Journal of Marriage and Family, 67: 53-67.
 [JMF abstract]

 Waller, Maureen R. and Robert Plotnick.
 (2001).
 "Effective Child Support Policy for Low-Income Families: Evidence from Street Level Research".
 The Journal of Policy Analysis and Management 20(1): 89-110.
 [JPAM abstract]

 Waller, Maureen R. (2001).
 "High Hopes: Unwed Parents' Expectations about Marriage."
 Children and Youth Services Review, 23 (6/7): 457-484.

 Waller is a member of the graduate fields of Public Policy, Sociology, and Public Affairs at Cornell University and holds a courtesy appointment in Sociology.
 She is an affiliate of the Cornell Population Center (CPC), the Bronfenbrenner Center for Translational Research (BCTR), and the Center for the Study of Inequality (CSI).
-She is a research associate on the Fragile Families and Child Wellbeing Study and serves on the editorial board of Journal of Marriage and Family.
+She is an original network member of the Fragile Families and Child Wellbeing Study and serves as associate editor of Sociological Perspectives.